- Share your observations

 Capitate Spike-rush (Eleocharis flavescens var. olivacea)

-Capitate Spike-rush (Eleocharis flavescens var. olivacea), a State Special Concern plant, is found on sandy, mucky, or peaty shorelines, as well as bog and poor fen mats.
+Capitate Spike-rush (Eleocharis flavescens var. olivacea), a Wisconsin Special Concern plant, is found on sandy, mucky, or peaty shorelines, as well as bog and poor fen mats.
 Blooming occurs throughout June; fruiting occurs throughout July.
 The optimal identification period for this species is late June through late July.

 Synonyms: Eleocharis flavescens var. olivacea, E. flaccida var. olivacea